ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 Purpose-level degradation via gateway circuit breakers.
 Rejected: gateways trip on transport errors, not structured-output validation failures.

-Inverted resolution precedence (global > workspace > customer-fixed).
-Rejected: customer-fixed must be highest-priority override; locked classification handles platform-locked purposes.
+Inverted resolution precedence (global > org > domain).
+Rejected: the most-specific customer scope must be the highest-priority override (D4); locked classification handles platform-locked purposes.

 Consequences

 init_chat_modelwired to LangChain-native provider packages (langchain-anthropic,langchain-openai,langchain-google); neverChatLiteLLM.
-No ADR-007 text change.src/spectral/core/llm/subpackage landed at commit4c637af(back-fill during SPEC-319):purposes.py,profiles.py,budgets.py,degradation.py,usage.py,pricing.py,protocols.py,__init__.py, plustests/core/test_contract_llm.py.
-Every addition was approved under the contract-requirement-test discipline in force at the time; that discipline is now superseded by ADR-065’s admission discipline and the per-PR lint that previously enforced it (tools/quality/check_core_contract_tests.py) was retired in Phase 5 / M2.core.llm_usage,core.llm_profiles,core.llm_profile_changes,core.llm_usage_dailyare first residents of thecoreschema per ADR-032 D2.tools/quality/check_llm_sdk_allowlist.pyis load-bearing — any regression (e.g., re-introducingChatLiteLLM) is caught at pre-push.- TA-11 / ADR-038 inherits the
+No ADR-007 text change.src/spectral/core/llm/subpackage:purposes.py,profiles.py,budgets.py,degradation.py,usage.py,pricing.py,protocols.py,__init__.py, plustests/core/test_contract_llm.py.
+Additions to this contract surface are governed by ADR-065’s admission discipline.core.llm_usage,core.llm_profiles,core.llm_profile_changes,core.llm_usage_dailyare first residents of thecoreschema per ADR-032 D2.tools/quality/check_llm_sdk_allowlist.pyis load-bearing — any regression (e.g., re-introducingChatLiteLLM) is caught at pre-push.- TA-11 / ADR-038 inherits the

 embeddingpurpose-key reservation. - TA-15 / ADR-060 inherits the degradation + budget contracts for agent tool invocation.